benjystanton/benjystanton.github.io/src/posts/2018-05-05-weeknotes-series-01-episode-01.md

 crosspost_to_medium: true
 ---

-<p class="lede">My first ever weeknotes!
+<p>My first ever weeknotes!
 Thanks to <a href="https://twitter.com/dasbarrett">Dan Barret</a> for finally pushing me over the edge and convincing me to start.
 This <a href="https://weeknot.es/what-on-earth-are-weeknotes-a81874c5cef9">intro to weeknotes</a> by <a href="https://twitter.com/JennyVass">Jenny Vas</a> helped too.</p>

 ## Monday